 Hazelcast provides a default SSLContextFactory; com.hazelcast.nio.ssl.BasicSSLContextFactory which uses configured keystore to initialize SSLContext.
-All required is to define keyStore
+All required is to define keyStore and keyStorePassword.
+Also you can set keyManagerAlgorithm (default SunX509), trustManagerAlgorithm (default SunX509) and protocol (default TLS).

 You can also set keyStore and keyStorePassword through javax.net.ssl.keyStore and javax.net.ssl.keyStorePassword system properties.
 Note that, you can not use SSL when Hazelcast Encryption is enabled.